liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 # Using LCS [](id=using-lcs)

-Once your LCS client is registered with your LCS account, you can get down to the business that LCS was designed for--managing and monitoring your Liferay instance.
+Once your LCS client is connected to LCS, you can get down to the business that LCS was designed for--managing and monitoring your Liferay instance.
 If you're not already there, log in with your account on [lcs.liferay.com](https://lcs.liferay.com).
 This is where you'll apply updates, view server metrics, manage environments, invite external users to your project, and more.